The National Marine Fisheries Service-Sea Grant Fellowship in Population and Ecosystem Dynamics and Marine Resource Economics Competition.

 Contact: Interested students are strongly encouraged to reach out to the Sea Grant program in their state/territory at least one month prior to the state application deadline to receive application support and provide notification of intent to apply.

 Eligibility: Interested students enrolled toward a degree in a graduate or professional program in a state or territory served by a Sea Grant program must submit to that program.
-Other interested students must submit their applications to the Sea Grant program to which they were referred to by the NMFS-SG Fellowship Program Manager listed in Section VII of the Notice of Funding Opportunity (NOFO).
+If your state is not served by a Sea Grant program you should contact the email@example.com to be assigned a program to apply through.

 Title page: When an interested student is applying, be sure to specify your project’s focus area in your title page: either Population and Ecosystem Dynamics (PED), or Marine Resource Economics (MRE).
 See Section IV.B, Content and Form of Application, for more information.